-- Inquiry-based learning and open-ended investigations - Practical work designing and conducting experiments, individually and in collaborative groups - Modelling and the use of simulations - Field work (local region and further afield, including use of the Merici glasshouse and kitchen garden) - Visiting scientists/guest speakers - Information and communication technologies, including data loggers, video microscopes and spectrometers - Peer tutoring/student presentations.
+- Finely grained curriculum lessons incorporating inquiry-based learning and open-ended investigations - Hands on practical work in designing and conducting experiments, as an individual or in collaborative groups in specialist science laboratories. - Excursions and field work, both in our local area or interstate, including the use of the Merici College glasshouse and kitchen garden - Visiting scientists and guest speakers from STEM based industries - Information and communication technologies, including data collecting programs using wireless sensors, microscopes and online simulations - Peer tutoring/student presentations. - Competitions, both online and in person as part of a team selected to represent Merici College.